-When my childhood days were spent in long, boring visits to relatives and parents’ friends, one of the pastimes was to comb the titles on their obscure libraries.
-After long hours made bearable by bookshelf curiosity, I finally came to the conclusion that the most common book on Spanish-speaking households was not Cervantes’ Don Quijote, but Pablo Neruda’s Confieso que he vivido (Memoirs).
+When my childhood days were spent in long, boring visits to relatives and parents’ friends, one of my pastimes was to comb the titles in their obscure libraries.
+After long hours only bearable by my bookshelf curiosity, I finally came to the conclusion that the most common book in Spanish-speaking households was not Cervantes’ Don Quijote, but Pablo Neruda’s Confieso que he vivido (Memoirs).
 Every home I visited had this book!
-It made me wonder… The ubiquitous sight of the broad white spine and bold black letters slowly took me to the conclusion that I could never consider myself a truly cultured person of Spanish-language heritage if I had not read this book…
+It made me wonder… The ubiquitous sight of its broad white spine and bold black letters slowly led me to believe that I could never consider myself a truly cultured person of Spanish-language heritage if I had not read this book…

 And the thickness and prestige scared me to death.

-Confieso que he Vivido is almost 500 pages long in fine print divided in 12 parts or notebooks, and narrates the Chilean poet’s life from childhood in the town of Temuco to his last days in Santiago.
-In my twenties I had read Neruda’s Twenty Love Poems and a Song of Despair and this exceedingly passionate book had opened new sensibilities and further fueled the mystery and myth.
+Confieso que he Vivido is almost 500 pages long in fine print divided into 12 parts or notebooks, and guides you through the Chilean poet’s life from his childhood in the town of Temuco to his last days in Santiago.
+I had read Neruda’s Twenty Love Poems and a Song of Despair in my twenties, and this exceedingly passionate book had opened new sensibilities and further fueled the mystery and myth.
 Maybe that is why I postponed reading Memoirs for decades.

-There are books that are part of a plan and books that, just like the car that passes with a red light, enter violently into your existence.
-This is the kind that passes with the red.
+There are books that are part of a plan and books that, just like the car that goes through a red light, enter violently into your existence.
+This is the kind that goes through with the red.

 Five minutes later that book is in my bag on its way to Europe.